Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Bobby Witt Jr. At The Plate

-- Among the qualifying hitters in baseball, he ranks 26th in batting average, 99th in on-base percentage, and 17th in slugging.
+- He ranks 31st in batting average, 102nd in on base percentage, and 20th in slugging among qualified batters in MLB.

-- In 67.7% of his 133 games this season, Witt Jr. has picked up at least one hit.
-He's also had 43 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.